Recurse Center

 COVID and illness

 If you feel sick, or test positive for COVID-19, do not come into the space.
-If you start feeling sick while you're at 397 Bridge, leave.
-If you're coughing or sneezing, one of us will gently ask you to head home until you're feeling better.
-Please don't return to the space until you're no longer experiencing symptoms, and, if you tested positive for COVID-19, until you test negative.
+If you start feeling sick while you're at 397 Bridge, please head home.
+If you're coughing or sneezing, one of us will gently ask you to return when you're feeling better.
+Please don't return to the hub until you're no longer experiencing symptoms or, if you tested positive for COVID-19, until you have gotten two negative rapid tests 48 hours apart (per FDA and CDC recommendations).

 Donating things to RC